Trail Snow Report

 Itasca State Park

 Other Nature Notes: Enjoy the Headwaters of the Mississippi River during the last weeks of winter.
+Watch for trumpeter swans that are swimming in the open water at the Headwaters rocks.
 The pathway to the headwaters is open for walking all winter.
 The water remains open at the rocks throughout the winter.

-Winter birds are active at the park.
-Look for returning trumpeter swans at the open water at the headwaters or along the rive channel.
+Spring birds are beginning to return to the park.
+Look for returning trumpeter swans, Canada geese,and Great-blue herons at the open water at the headwaters or along the rive channel.
+Various hawk species are returning as are the woodcocks.
+Purple finches have returned.
 Crows, black-billed magpies, redpolls, chickadees, nuthatches (red and white breasted) and a variety of woodpeckers are starting to make their spring songs!
 Watch for bald eagles as they return to their nesting areas.

-Visitors are advised to use caution around the ice (ice conditions are never 100% safe).
+Visitors are advised to use caution around the ice as conditions begin to deteriorate (ice conditions are never 100% safe).

 |Trail groomed? yes|